 All people feel afraid or worried or even anxious at times.
 When these feelings are acting as they should, they rise and then they fall quickly and naturally.
 Anxiety disorders are a very different experience.
-When people have anxiety disorders, the feelings of worry and anxiety and fear rise and stay.
+When people have anxiety disorders, the feelings of worry, anxiety, and fear rise and stay.
 Anxiety changes the way an individual’s brain functions so that these feelings are unmanageable.
 Just like cancer or diabetes, anxiety is a serious medical condition.
 Also like other serious illnesses, there are effective treatments for anxiety.
 With a mental health professional’s intervention, many people can heal from anxiety.

 What Is Anxiety?

-- Social Anxiety Disorder (SAD) – This is a form of anxiety that surfaces around social interactions.
+- Social anxiety disorder (SAD) – This is a form of anxiety that surfaces around social interactions.
 When people have SAD, they often do anything to avoid social events and interactions with strangers.
 When people with SAD are around people, they often feel judged and embarrassed, even in the presence of people who care about them.
-Social Anxiety Disorder keeps people from the very thing they most need—relationships.
+Social anxiety disorder keeps people from the very thing they most need—relationships.

-- Post-Traumatic Stress Disorder (PTSD) – When people experience a traumatic event, they also experience extreme anxiety and stress.
+- Post-traumatic stress disorder (PTSD) – When people experience a traumatic event, they also experience extreme anxiety and stress.
 At times, even though the event passes, these feelings may not.
 They may develop into PTSD.
-People who have Post-Traumatic Stress Disorder may have flashbacks, nightmares or intrusive memories about the trauma.
+People who have post-traumatic stress disorder may have flashbacks, nightmares, or intrusive memories about the trauma.
 They often live with a heightened sense of awareness and constant anxiety.

 Anxiety’s Emotional and Physical Challenges

-Every disease introduces challenges into an individual’s life, and anxiety is no different.
 Many people who suffer from anxiety also experience…

-- Disrupted Appetite – Anxiety often changes an individual’s appetite, causing them to over eat or under eat.
+- Disrupted appetite – Anxiety often changes an individual’s appetite, causing them to overeat or under-eat.
 People’s weight often fluctuates accordingly.

-- Difficulty Focusing – When an individual’s mind is filled with negative emotions, it can be difficult for them to concentrate.
+- Difficulty focusing – When an individual’s mind is filled with negative emotions, it can be difficult for them to concentrate.

 - Indecisiveness – When thinking is difficult, so is making a decision.
 Anxiety can leave people stuck in big and small decisions.